COLA-Laboratory/icse2020/README.md

 ## Background
 Data-driven defect prediction has become increasingly important in software engineering process.
 Since it is not uncommon that data from a software project is insufficient for training a reliable defect prediction model, transfer learning that borrows data/konwledge from other projects to facilitate the model building at the current project, namely Cross-Project Defect Prediction (CPDP), is naturally plausible.
 Most CPDP techniques involve two major steps, i.e., transfer learning and classification, each of which has at least one parameter to be tuned to achieve their optimal performance.
 This practice fits well with the purpose of automated parameters optimization.
 However, there is a lack of thorough understanding about what are the impacts of automated parameters optimization on various CPDP techniques.

+Bearing this consideration in mind, this paper presents the first empirical study that looks into such impacts on 62 CPDP techniques, 13 of which are chosen from the existing CPDP literature while the other 49 ones have not been explored before.
+We build defect prediction models over 20 real-world software projects that are of different scales and characteristics.

+Our major finds are:
+- Automated parameter optimization substantially improves the defect prediction performance of 77% CPDP techniques with a manageable computational cost.
+Thus more efforts on this aspect are required in future CPDP studies.
+- Transfer learning is of ultimate importance in CPDP.
+Given a tight computational budget, it is more cost-effective to focus on optimizing the parameter configuration of transfer learning algorithms
+- The research on CPDP is far from mature where it is ‘not difficult’ to find a better alternative by making a combination of existing transfer learning and classifica- tion techniques.

 ## Installation

 Please read `INSTALL.md` .